touir1/FirstASP.NETCoreExperience/README.md

-# FirstASP.NETExperience
+# FirstASP.NETCoreExperience
-A repository containing some code written when learning ASP.Net MVC for the first time
+A repository containing some code written when learning ASP.Net Core for the first time